 Smaller scope, higher value per pin.
 Instead of covering an entire city, go deep on one neighborhood.
 Every coffee shop, every lunch spot, every after-dinner bar.
 Include the spots that only locals know.
 Price it lower ($3 to $5) but expect higher conversion because the specificity signals insider knowledge.

-3. The Curated Collection
+3. The Bundle

 - Individual guide: $5 to $8 each

-- Collection of 3: $15 (vs. $21 separate)
+- Bundle of 3: $15 (vs. $21 separate)

-- Collection of 5+: $25 with a subscription option
+- Bundle of 5+: $25 with a subscription option

 4. The Seasonal Update